 One of the club’s primary functions is to help new pilots find their feet, so we’re keen to make sure new members are guided and supported.
 Your job is to introduce yourself to us so we know who you are!
 Registering on the club website forum opens up member’s areas.
 Feel free to use the forum to discuss issues, ask questions and make yourself known to everyone (there’s an “Introductions” area there for this very purpose).
 Most members now use social media on their phones, we have a busy DSC Facebook page and make extensive use of Telegram groups to discuss flying conditions.
 If you have a day off, do come out to the hills and meet us all.
 These days if it’s remotely flyable there’ll be a number of “hopefuls” gathered at lay-bys near any suitable hill.
 Even if you come out and aren’t able to fly, you’ll usually learn a lot.
 Hopefully you’ll be directed to a club coach who can give you a site briefing – and you’ll start to put a few names to faces too.
 Be brave, introduce yourself and ask questions!
 If you have any unanswered queries, our New Members Officer Chris Dervin is very knowledgeable and happy to help.

 A vital part of your safe flying progression at this stage is through the coaching system.
 In many ways the new pilot doesn’t know what they don’t know.
 This is only to be expected, but the presence of a coach to monitor your progress and give guidance is vital to your safety and progression – especially in the early stages of your flying career.
 A coach can meet up with you in the morning of a flyable day, discuss options and suggest ideas to help you get the best from your day.
 Ideally they’ll be available after your flight for a debrief, to offer encouragement and give you pointers for next time.
 Coaches will sometimes run impromptu ground handling sessions or even guide XC newbies on their first flights over the back.
 The coaches also run occasional “Breakfast Briefings” (usually on flyable weekends).
 These are open to all but are particularly designed to provide support for newer pilots.
-Check the Breakfast Briefing Calendar for any upcoming briefings.
-Various talks and lectures are run from time to time (usually at Camphill and mostly over the winter) so keep an eye out on Facebook and the club calendar for any of these events.
+Check the events calendar for any upcoming briefings.
+Various talks and lectures are run from time to time (usually at Camphill and mostly over the winter) so keep an eye out on Facebook and the events calendar.
 They will almost certainly improve your flying knowledge.

 Although coaches are usually more than glad to help, always remember that they are human!
 So they won’t know everything, have ups and downs, don’t have infinite patience and would usually rather be flying than answering irrelevant questions on launch!
 Please make the coaches’ work as easy as possible, express your thanks when they help you, and consider buying them a beer or a bacon butty now and then.
 One of our senior coaches Rick Hedley once wrote an article to help new pilots engage the coaches.
 You can download it here.